spessasus/spessasynth_core/docs/MIDI-Implementation.md

 | System Reset      | ✔️         | Can only be received via MIDI ports as 0xFF in MIDI files means a meta message |

 ## Controllers

 ### Default Supported Controllers

 Below is the list of controllers supported by default.
-> [!NOTE]
+!!!
+Note

-> Theoretically all controllers are supported as it depends on the SoundFont's modulators.
+    Theoretically all controllers are supported as it depends on the SoundFont's modulators.
 These are the controllers that are supported by default/have default modulators.

-> [!TIP]
+!!!
+Note

-> For more info, see [default modulators](Modulator-Class#default-modulators)
+    For more info, see [default modulators](Modulator-Class.md#default-modulators)

 | CC                   | Controller name                     | Value                                                                                                  | Explanation                                                                                                                                                            | Default value |
 |----------------------|-------------------------------------|--------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|